We use cookies to personalize and improve your browsing experience.

 Determine Your Desired Point Improvement

-If you earned a 28 on your ACT practice test, but wanted to score a 32, you’ll need to allocate a few more weeks of ACT prep to your study schedule.
+As an example, if you earned a 28 on your ACT practice test, but wanted to score a 32, you’ll need to allocate a few more weeks of ACT prep to your study schedule.
 This is why taking a few ACT practice tests is beneficial to determining how far you are from your ACT score goal.

 ACT Tips and Strategies for Success